Aioli

 Provençal garlic-olive-oil emulsion.
 Yolk version is post-1850; the older pommade aioli uses no egg, only garlic pounded into oil.

 Documented in the Provençal kitchen from at least the Roman Pliny the Elder's allium oleum reference.
-Le Grand aïoli — a Friday Lenten dish of salt cod, vegetables, snails, and a mound of aioli — has been Marseille standard since the 19th century, formalized in Frédéric Mistral's 1891 Trésor du Félibrige.
+Le Grand aïoli — a Friday Lenten dish of salt cod, vegetables, snails, and a mound of aioli — has been Marseille standard since the 19th century, celebrated by Frédéric Mistral, who recorded the word in his Trésor du Félibrige (1878–1886) and in 1891 founded the Provençal newspaper L'Aiòli named after it.

 Mistral 1891: pure Provençal aioli is garlic, oil, salt — no egg.
 The egg version is now standard everywhere from Chez Fonfon (Marseille, since 1952) to Tian (Avignon).
 Use Provençal AOC olive oil — Tunisian or Spanish oils break the emulsion at room temperature.